High-resolution chirplet transform: from parameters analysis to parameters combination: Numerical validation

 We first use the proposed methods to detect close chirp components, which is given by

 where $n(t)$ is the Gaussian noise with the $\text{SNR}=10$ dB, and $FT$ denotes the Fourier transform.
 The sampling frequency is 256 Hz.

-To illustrate the resolution of MrCT, we first compare this method to the STFT with different window width (i.e., $\sigma=0.1, 0.15, 0.25$) to analyze signals $f_1(t)$ and $f_4(t)$.
+To illustrate the resolution of MrCT, we first compare it to the STFT with different window width (i.e., $\sigma=0.1, 0.16, 0.25$) to analyze signals $f_1(t)$ and $f_4(t)$.
 The TF results are displayed in Fig. 6.
 From the results, we can observe that the STFT using a smaller value of $\sigma$ (i.e., $\sigma=0.1$) can achieve a highly concentrated characterization for $f_4(t)$, but spreads the energy distribution of $f_1(t)$.
-In contrast, a relative large $\sigma$ brings the opposite results for STFT used to address these two signals, as presented in Fig. 6(c).
-Finding the optimal value of $\sigma$ is important for STFT, particularly when dealing with close signals.
+In contrast, a relatively large $\sigma$ brings the opposite results for STFT when used to address these two signals, as presented in Fig. 6(c).
+Finding the optimal value of $\sigma$ is important for STFT, particularly when dealing with a mixture of different types of signals.
 Unfortunately, it is not easy to determine the best one in practice.
 In this regard, the multi-resolution representations reduce the difficulty of tuning the parameters and can provide a sharped TF energy distribution (see Fig. 6(d)).
 To further show the energy concentration more clearly, we list the TF energy curves by selecting two time and frequency frames (see Fig. 7).
-The results show that: the frequency peak is better defined by the MrCT than that by the spectrograms computed with various analysis windows, which implies the effectiveness of MrCT to introduce the extra CR parameter, besides the window width parameter; on the other hand, as for signal $f_4(t)$, seen in the second figure, the spectrogram with a short window provides the best representation for this signal, and MrCT is better than other two.
-Above all, the combination provides a better overall representation than any of the spectrograms considering both time and frequency resolutions.
+The results show that: the frequency peak is better defined by the MrCT than that by the spectrograms computed with various analysis windows, which implies the effectiveness of MrCT to introduce the CR parameter, besides the window width parameter; on the other hand, as for signal $f_4(t)$, seen in the second figure, the spectrogram with a short window provides the best representation for this signal, and MrCT is better than other two.
+Overall, the combination provides a better signal representation than any of the spectrograms considering both time and frequency resolutions.